Synss/pyhard2/documentation/index.rst

   (used in the module :mod:`pyhard2.driver.daq`).
 - matplotlib_: Python plotting.
 - pyyaml_: YAML implementations for Python (recommended).
-- ezodf_: create new or open existing OpenDocumentFormat files.
 - comedi_: Linux control and measurement device interface (used on Linux, in the module :mod:`pyhard2.driver.daq`), or
 - pylibnidaqmx_: a Python wrapper to libnidaqmx library (used on Windows